kragen/peg-bootstrap/peg.md

 this document contains a one-page PEG parser generator that generates PEG parsers in JavaScript, along with an explanation of how it works.
+If you’ve ever thought
+that writing a compiler was deep magic because parsing would take you way too long to understand, this should show you that writing a compiler can be simple, if you already know how to program.

 [ford]: http://pdos.csail.mit.edu/~baford/packrat/thesis/ "Packrat Parsing: a Practical Linear-Time Algorithm with Backtracking"